surveyjs/survey-library/docs/design-survey-conditional-logic.md

 ### `runexpression`

-If the `expression` is `true`, runs another expression specified by the `runExpression` property.
+If the `expression` is `true`, the trigger runs another expression specified by the `runExpression` property.
 You can also save the result of `runExpression` as a question value.
 For this, assign the question's name to the `setToName` property.

 [View the "Run Expression Trigger" example](https://surveyjs.io/Examples/Library?id=trigger-runexpression)